-To access Use one of the following: • In the Business Components module component tree, select a component and click the Parameters tab.
-In the Test Plan module test tree, select a business process test or a flow and click the Parameters tab. • In the Test Plan module test tree, select a business process test or a flow and click the Test Script tab.
+Use one of the following:

+- In the Business Components module component tree, select a component and click the Parameters tab. - In the Test Plan module test tree, select a business process test or a flow and click the Parameters tab. - In the Test Plan module test tree, select a business process test or a flow and click the Test Script tab.
 Click the Parameters tab at the bottom of the window.

-• You can insert component parameters into your steps in the Design Steps tab in the Business Components module.
-After you select a parameter, the parameter is inserted at the cursor location in the component step, using the syntax << parameter name&gt;&gt;&gt; .
-For task details, see "Create parameters while defining design steps" on page 238.
-Parameter values are stored, compared, and processed as characters strings (even if values are specified as numeric or date values). • When creating input flow parameters, they must be assigned the value of a component in the flow.
-Otherwise, the parameters have no relevance in the business process test.
-Test parameters can only be input parameters. • Component parameters can be viewed and modified in the Business Component Settings dialog box, see the HP UFT for HP Business Process Testing User Guide . • Notes for users of UFT: Parameters for keyword GUI components can be viewed and modified in the Business Component Settings dialog box.
+Important • You can insert component parameters into your steps in the Manual information Implementation tab in the Business Components module.
+After you select a parameter, the parameter is inserted at the cursor location in the component step, using the syntax <<parameter name>>>.
+For task details, see "Create parameters while defining manual steps" on page 212. • Parameter values are stored, compared, and processed as characters strings (even if values are specified as numeric or date values). • When creating input flow parameters, they must be assigned the value of a component in the flow.
+Otherwise, the parameters have no relevance in the business process test. • Test parameters can only be input parameters.
+Component parameters can be viewed and modified in the Business Component Settings dialog box, see the HP Unified Functional Testing User Guide. • Notes for users of UFT: Parameters for keyword GUI components can be viewed and modified in the Business Component Settings dialog box.
 In addition, you can insert Data Table parameters and output values to business components, but you can store the values only in the first row of the Data Table.
 Component iterations are defined for the business process test in ALM and are not affected by the Data Table.
-"How to Create Parameters" on page 238 "How to Set Parameter Values" on page 239 "Parameters Overview" on page 238
+Relevant • "How to Create Parameters" on page 212 tasks "How to Set Parameter Values" on page 213 See also "Parameters Overview" on page 212